AdguardTeam/AdguardKnowledgeBase/04.android/06.solving-problems/06.low-level-settings/docs.en.md

 `pref.root.clear.youtube`

-If enabled, AdGuard clears YouTube app data on booting.
-Required for YouTube ad blocking.
+If enabled, AdGuard clears YouTube app data on booting to block YouTube ads.
 Root access is required.

 `pref.root.set.oom_adj`

-If enabled, AdGuard sets the minimum oom_score_adj for its own process in order to stay alive all the time.
+If enabled, AdGuard sets the `minimum oom_score_adj` for its own process to stay alive all the time.
 Requires root access.

 `pref.samsungpay.autopause.enable`